louisrubet/simplest-git-branching-model/README.md

 # Simplest git branching model

-This is a practical, lightweight, single-branch model that makes it easy to handle simple, and less simple, situations.
+This is a practical, lightweight, single-branch model that makes it easy to handle simple and less simple situations.

-It is adapted to developing software with several developers, deliver releases as soon as possible, be very versatile.
+It is adapted to teams of several developers, delivering releases ASAP, maintaining several releases in parallel.

-It is similar to Trunk-Based development workflow with some differences listed in [this chapter](#differences-with-trunk-based-development-tbd).

 **TLDR**
 ```